 Group Manager: Opens a separate dialog to manage groups of plugin filters.

 Settings - Username: Allows the user to set the username attached to project links.

+Settings - Filetypes: Allows the user to add additional file types to loading images or videos.

 Properties: Allows user to give project a description and technical summary.
 This may detail the specific scenario assigned to the project, and/or any other relevant information.